xcart/xcart-docs/_pages/kb_en/modules/product_questions.md

 order: 222
 published: true
 ---
-The [Product Questions module](https://market.x-cart.com/addons/product-questions.html "Product Questions") enables shoppers to ask questions about the store products and get answers from the store staff.
-Questions and answers appear then together as a tab on the product page.
+The [Product Questions module](https://market.x-cart.com/addons/product-questions.html "Product Questions") enables shoppers to ask questions about the products in your store and get answers from the store staff.
+The questions and answers appear then together in a separate tab on the product page.

 {% toc %}

-## Installation and Set-Up
+## Installation and Setup

 To install the module follow the guidelines from {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.